The docker-compose.yml

 volumes:

-Some projects will have additional services (such as Celery for example) defined.
+Some applications will have additional services (such as Celery for example) defined.

 Let’s look at the components of the file more closely.